 - Make sure you can deliver on the promises you're offering.
 These contracts work best for top-producing real estate teams because they usually sell the house without having to buy it themselves.
 Take an honest look at your track record of selling homes within 30, 60, or 90 days and use this data to structure a reasonable contract.

 If you need help with a guaranteed sale contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.